PKU-Alignment/align-anything/README.md

 > Alignment fine-tuning can significantly enhance the instruction-following capabilities of large multimodal models.
 After fine-tuning, Chameleon 7B Plus generates images that are more relevant to the prompt.

+Please cite the repo if you find the data or code in this repo useful 😊!

 ```bibtex
 @inproceedings{ji2024align,
   title={Align Anything: Training All-Modality Models to Follow Instructions with Language Feedback},